Klamsii/assignment4-solid-library-api/README.md

-Library Management System (Java, JDBC)
+# Library Management System (Java, JDBC)

-Project Overview
+## Project Overview

 This project is a console-based Library Management System written in Java using JDBC and PostgreSQL.
-The application follows a layered architecture and demonstrates core backend concepts such as:
+The application follows a layered architecture and demonstrates backend development concepts such as CRUD operations, authentication, authorization, and clean code practices.

-CRUD operations

-DTO usage

-Authentication and Authorization

-Role-Based Access Control (RBAC)

-Java Streams and Lambda expressions

-Reflection (RTTI)

-SOLID principles
+The project was developed for educational purposes.

-Architecture
+## Architecture

-The project is structured using a clean layered architecture:
+The application uses a layered architecture:

 Main
- └── Controller
+Controller
-     └── Service
+Service
-         └── Repository
+Repository
-             └── Database (PostgreSQL)
+PostgreSQL Database

-Layers description
+### Layer responsibilities

+Controller
-Controller – handles user interaction and delegates logic
+Handles user interaction and delegates requests to services.

-Service – contains business logic and validation
+Service
+Contains business logic, performs validation, and implements role-based access control.

+Repository
-Repository – handles database operations using JDBC
+Handles database operations using JDBC and executes SQL queries.

-DTO – used for data transfer and presentation

-Utils – shared utilities (database connection, reflection)
+DTO
+Transfers data between layers and is used for formatted output.

+Utils
+Shared utilities such as database connection and reflection.

-Project Structure
+## Project Structure

 src/
-├── controller/
+controller/
-├── service/
+service/
-│   ├── interfaces/
+interfaces/
-│   └── impl/
+impl/
-├── repository/
+repository/
-│   ├── interfaces/
+interfaces/
-│   └── impl/
+impl/
-├── model/
+model/
-├── dto/
+dto/
-├── exception/
+exception/
-├── interfaces/
+interfaces/
-├── utils/
+utils/
-└── Main.java
+Main.java

-Database (PostgreSQL)
+## Database (PostgreSQL)

-Tables
+### Tables

 authors
 id SERIAL PRIMARY KEY
 name VARCHAR(100)

 books
 id SERIAL PRIMARY KEY
 name VARCHAR(100)
 format VARCHAR(20)
 author_id INT REFERENCES authors(id)

 users
 id SERIAL PRIMARY KEY
 username VARCHAR(50) UNIQUE
 password VARCHAR(255)
 role VARCHAR(20) CHECK (role IN ('ADMIN', 'USER'))

-Authentication and Roles
+## Authentication and Roles

-The application supports login and registration.
+The application supports user login and registration.

-Roles

-USER
+USER role

-View books
+View all books
+Show book by ID

-Filter and sort books
+Filter books by format
+Sort books
 View statistics

-ADMIN
+ADMIN role
 All USER permissions
 Add books
 Remove books
 View all users
 Delete users
 Promote users to ADMIN

-Demote ADMIN to USER
+Demote users to USER

-Role-based access is enforced in the Main menu logic.
+Role-based access is enforced in the main menu.

-Features
+## Features

 Books
 Show all books in a formatted table
 Show book by ID
 Add book (ADMIN only)
 Remove book (ADMIN only)

-Filter by format (EBOOK / PRINTED)
+Filter by EBOOK or PRINTED
 Sort by book name
 Sort by author name

 Users (ADMIN)
 View all users
 Delete user
 Promote user to ADMIN
 Demote user to USER

 Statistics
 Count how many books each author has

-DTO Usage
+## DTO Usage

-The BookWithAuthor DTO is used to display joined data from multiple tables without polluting domain models.
+The BookWithAuthor DTO is used to display joined data from books and authors tables.

-This ensures a clear separation of concerns and clean presentation logic.

-Technologies Used

-Java

-JDBC

-PostgreSQL

-Java Streams and Lambda expressions

-Reflection (RTTI)
+This avoids polluting domain models and keeps presentation logic clean.

-Reflection (RTTI)
+## Reflection (RTTI)

-Reflection is used to inspect class structure at runtime and demonstrate runtime type information and class metadata inspection.
+Reflection is used to inspect class structure at runtime.

-This satisfies the reflection requirement of the assignment.
+This demonstrates runtime type information and satisfies the reflection requirement.

-Security Notes
+## Security Notes

 Passwords are stored in plain text for educational purposes only.
-In a real-world application, password hashing should be applied.
+In real applications, passwords should be hashed.

-How to Run
+## How to Run

-Create a PostgreSQL database
+Create a PostgreSQL database.

-Execute SQL scripts to create the tables
+Execute SQL scripts to create tables.

-Configure database credentials in DatabaseConnection
+Configure database credentials in DatabaseConnection.

-Run Main.java
+Run Main.java.

-Login or register and use the menu
+Login or register and use the menu.

-Educational Purpose
+## Educational Purpose

-This project was created for educational purposes to demonstrate:

-Backend architecture

-Database interaction using JDBC

-Clean code practices

-Object-oriented design principles
+This project demonstrates Java backend architecture, JDBC database interaction, SOLID principles, clean code practices, and role-based access control.

-Conclusion
+## Conclusion

-This project is a fully functional backend-style console application that goes beyond minimal requirements and demonstrates real-world concepts used in Java backend development.
+This is a fully functional console-based backend-style application that goes beyond minimal requirements and demonstrates real-world Java backend development concepts.